OStrama/judo_rest_api/README.md

+# Version 1.0.3
+Added control for changing salt mass.
+The control shows the current salt mass.
+When refilling, the mass that was refilled has to be added to the shown mass.

 # judo_rest_api
 Home Assistant integration to connect to judo water treatment directly via REST API based on this documentation: https://judo.eu/app/uploads/2024/11/API-KOMMANDOZEILEN.pdf